uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 humans a diversity of thought and action made tactics more creative and
 harder to predict and counter.

 "Uhm, sir.
 Aren't your warbots broken?"
-Rodgie asked with hesitation.
+Bodgie asked with hesitation.

-And what Rodgie said about broken bots was partially true.
+And what Bodgie said about broken bots was partially true.
 There was nothing
 wrong with Lester's bot chassis due to regular maintenance, their personalities
 were however--different.
 As a matter of fact all three of Lester's bots had been
 in the retinue of other Tactical Engineers before and all three had been slated